CoMakery/solana-security-token/README.md

 Transfer Admin can configure the maximum number of allowed Holders **per group** by calling `setHolderGroupMax`.
 By default, the `holderGroupMax` for each group is set to 0, meaning that it won't be applied as a restriction.

 Group 0 (the default Holder group) is the only group for which the holder group max variable cannot be applied (an unlimited number of Group 0 Holders are allowed in perpetuity).
-It is also the only group for which `minWalletBalance` cannot be applied (Holders with zero balance are allowed to remain in the group).

 `setHolderGroupMax(groupID, amount)`

-## Minimum Allowed Wallet Balance (TODO: to be developed)

-Transfer Admin can configure global minimum wallet balances by calling `setMinWalletBalance`.
-This prevents wallets from ending up with a negligible number of tokens that unnecessarily occupies Holder allocations by reverting transactions that do so.

-`setMinWalletBalance(amount)`

 ## `initializeTransferRestrictionGroup`